BryanNak/BryanNak.github.io/essays/TypeScript:-A-Dialect-of-JavaScript.md

 ## The Reunion

-About a week ago I did a nice (re)introduction to Javascript on FreeCodeCamp's [JavaScript Algorithms and Data Structures Certification](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/) and completed the first subsection named **Basic JavaScript**.
-The first couple of lessons were a bit rough but like riding a bike after a long absence of, the memories began to return and soon enough the section was completed.
+About a week ago I did a nice (re)introduction to JavaScript on FreeCodeCamp's [JavaScript Algorithms and Data Structures Certification](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/) and completed the first subsection named **Basic JavaScript**.
+The first couple of lessons were a bit rough, but like riding a bike after a long absence, the memories began to return, and soon enough the section was completed.
 I thought I was doing great and moved on to the next subsection titled *ES6* which immediately gave a nice slap back to reality.

-## JavaScript 2.0
+### JavaScript 2.0

 <img width = "300px" class = "float-right" src = "../img/ts-js.png">

-Doing the *ES6* part of the certification felt like learning the dialect of a language that you already know and got comfortable using.
-After all the years I was used to JavaScript, learning *ES6* and eventually TypeScript (which uses the same syntax + some extra goodies) felt like reading Early Modern English; comprehensible but at the same time, not really.
+Doing the *ES6* portion of the certification felt like learning the dialect of a language that you already knew and got comfortable using.
+After all the years I was used to JavaScript, learning *ES6* and eventually TypeScript (which uses the same syntax + some extra goodies) felt like reading Early Modern English—comprehensible but, at the same time, not really.
 ```javascript
 function printHelloWorld() {
 console.log("Hello World!");